timebertt/kubernetes-controller-sharding/README.md

 High-level summary of the sharding design:

 - multiple controller instances are deployed
-- one controller instance is elected to be the sharder via usual leader election
+- one controller instance is elected to be the sharder via the usual leader election
 - all instances maintain individual shard leases for announcing themselves to the sharder (membership and failure detection)
-- the sharder watches all objects (metadata-only) and shard leases
+- the sharder watches all objects (metadata-only) and the shard leases
-- the sharder assigns individual objects to shards (using consistent hashing) by labelling them with the `shard` label
+- the sharder assigns individual objects to shards (using consistent hashing) by labeling them with the `shard` label
 - the shards use a label selector to restrict the cache and controller to the set of objects assigned to them
 - for moving objects (e.g. during rebalancing on scale-out), the sharder drains the object from the old shard by adding the `drain` label; after the shard has acknowledged the drain operation by removing both labels, the sharder assigns the object to the new shard
 - when a shard releases its shard lease (voluntary disruption) the sharder assigns the objects to another active instance